dmtrPllp/multi-step-form-practice/README.md

 2. Password setup (`/onboarding/password`)
 3. Username and terms agreement (`/onboarding/username`)

+### React 19 & Server Components Demo

+This project includes a dedicated demo page showcasing the latest React 19 features:

+- **useFormStatus** and **useOptimistic** hooks for enhanced form handling
+- **Server Actions** for direct form submission to server functions
+- **Server Components** that fetch data directly without useEffect
+- **useActionState** hook for form state management
+- **Zero Client JavaScript** for Server Components

+Visit `/react19-demo` to see these features in action.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: